jzheaux/terracotta-bank-spring/README.md

 - Second, those following along in a demo can start at any relevant point by jumping to that commit
 - Third, branches demonstrating different security features can be ad-hoc merged together to experiment with their composition

-### Securing Java Web Applications Through Authentication, Authorization, and Audit
+### Securing Java Web Applications Through Authentication

 The base branch for this course is `authentication-authorization-and-audit`.